riccardobonanomi/pyris3/README.md

 - the gee-mask branch contains the code to use out of code extracted masks with gee -> now in sync with the master branch

 ## New feature tracking
+- 3.0.0              -> converted to python 3
+- 3.1.0              -> added gee capability
-- 3.1 (2023/03/20) -> added ability to skip masks when segmenting landsat or importing gee mask
+- 3.1.1 (2023/03/20) -> added ability to skip masks when segmenting landsat or importing gee mask